 Whether it’s lobbyists’ spending on legislators or lawmakers who don't disclose their spouses' interests on personal financial statements, Texas ethics laws are full of holes.
 Government watchdogs say the loopholes make it difficult for the public to know who might be doing favors for whom under the Capitol dome.Full Story

 Lobbyists Andrea and Dean McWilliams are big entertainers, and they don't mind sharing details of their big soirees with society magazines.
 But they haven't disclosed much of it to the Texas Ethics Commission.Full Story

-For this week's nonscientific survey of insiders in government and politics, we asked about officeholders who leave government and join the lobby, about what they should report and about whether they ought to sit out for a while first.Full Story
+For this week's nonscientific survey of insiders in government and politics, we asked about officeholders and their staffers who leave government and join the lobby, about what they should report, whether they should be able to donate leftover campaign funds to other candidates, and about whether they ought to sit out for a while before they start seeking favor with their former colleagues.Full Story

-With a lacking conflict disclosure system, virtually toothless ethics laws and a Legislature historically unwilling to make itself more transparent, Texans know little about who or what influences the people elected to represent them.Full Story
+With a conflict disclosure system rife with holes, virtually toothless ethics laws often left to the interpretation of the lawmakers they are supposed to regulate, and a Legislature historically unwilling to make itself more transparent, the reality is Texans know exceedingly little about who or what influences the people elected to represent them.Full Story